ankowals/saf/README.md

-To make installation and deployment easy so called project dependency and management tool is used.
+To make installation and deployment easy so called project build, dependency and management tool is used.
 It is called maven.

 It will automatically download all needed libraries so there is no need to hunt them down on your own.